Durant and Cheryl ImbodenDurant and Cheryl Imboden's

 In other ways, hotel barges offer a cruising experience that's similar to a narrowboat's: Barges meander slowly through inland waterways, they cater to a small number of guests (typically eight to 12), they offer plenty of opportunities to hop off and enjoy villages or pubs along the towpath, and passengers are treated to gourmet meals prepared by an onboard chef.

-Caledonian CanalFarther north, Go Barging's Scottish Highlander cruises the Caledonian Canal between Fort William and Inverness.
+Caledonian CanalFarther north, Scottish Highlander cruises the Caledonian Canal between Fort William and Inverness.
 The standard six-night itinerary includes castle visits, cruising in Loch Ness, and plenty of Highland scenery.
 Christmas, New Year's, and specialty charter cruises are also available.

 Steve and Steph Furniss own Tranquil Rose, a nine-passenger barge that cruises on the Thames, the Grand Union Canal, the Kennet & Avon Canal, and other English waterways from April through October.
 Most cruises are seven nights, with a handful of nine-night itineraries.
 Whole-boat charters are available.